 Fire on the Spot?
 Maybe

-You had high hopes for your new hire, but after a month on the job, it’s clear the individual is not a good fit.
-Although the individual is on probation and you’re technically allowed to terminate with or without cause, this approach is dangerous.
+You had high hopes for your new hire but after a month on the job, it’s clear the individual is not a good fit.
+Although the employee is on probation and you’re technically allowed to terminate with or without cause, this approach is dangerous.
 It’s best to speak with the employee and document the performance shortcomings to support your termination decision.
-If the issue is anything from slides 1, 2 and 3, however, you can fire the person immediately.
+If the issue is related to anything in the above scenarios, however, you can fire the person immediately.

 Subpar Output from an Independent Contractor